-Help kids see the big picture.
-If you can walk through a situation in detail with your child, including the context, their feelings and what caused them to feel negatively towards others, you can help them to identify where they fit in the broader scheme.
+Help youth see the big picture.
+If you can walk through a situation in detail with your teen, including the context, their feelings and what caused them to feel negatively towards others, you can help them to identify where they fit in the broader scheme.
 This can help build empathy and reduce instances of bullying in the future.

-Create a plan for kids to own up to their actions.
+Create a plan for teens to own up to their actions.
 If someone is hurt or emotionally bothered, the consequences can be very serious and long-term.
-Sit with your child to discuss how they can apologize and remedy the damage they caused.
+Sit with your son or daughter to discuss how they can apologize and remedy the damage they caused.
 Help them practice exactly what they will say and how they can be kinder and more inclusive in the future.

 Once a bully, always a bully?
 Not at all!
-Just because a child acts out once does not mean they are bound to be cruel in every social situation.
+Just because a youth acts out once does not mean they are bound to be cruel in every social situation.
 It’s likely that a bully is struggling to get something she or he wants – dominance, popularity or attention, for instance.
-Through therapy or a short-term residency program like START, you can help your child work through their needs holistically so that they can find new, positive ways to express their desires.
+Through therapy or a short-term residency program like Casa Pacifica’s Camino a Casa (formerly START), you can help your teen work through their needs holistically so that they can find new, positive ways to express their desires.